Jordan Belson (1926-2011)

 CVM received a preservation grant for the film LSD, and several reels of Belson's experiments, some from the Vortex Concerts c.
 1959.

-Before his death, Belson signed a statement asking people not to put his films online, as low res copies do not do justice to his work.
-However, we have permission to put a few short high resolution excerpts online - we're raising money now to transfer and digitize from the originals and preservation masters.
-Help us put a few high quality clips online from World and other films.
-(Image from World).
+Before his death, Belson signed a statement asking people not to put his films online, as it does not do justice to his work.
+He was quite concerned with proper display conditions, in dark environments.
+However, we have permission to put a few short high resolution excerpts online - we're raising money now to transfer and digitize from the originals and new preservation negatives.
+Help us put more high quality clips online from other films.
 Contact cvmarchive (at) gmail (dot) com, or Donate via paypal to cvmarchive (at) gmail (dot) com.
-Our address and phone # are at bottom of page.
+Our address is at bottom of page.

 Jordan Belson, Experimental Filmmaker, Dies at 85.
 New York Times obit by Margalit Fox, Movies section, Sept 10.